Definition of Rust Set

 Where,

-HashSet is imported as part of standard library and collections in the rust followed by conventional variable where the provisioning for insertion of elements is done using the new keyword and then the value is created in order to implement the logic and to perform further functional calls from the set comprising of elements.
+HashSet is imported as part of the standard library and collections in Rust, followed by a conventional variable where the provisioning for insertion of elements is done using the new keyword, and then the value is created to implement the logic and to perform further functional calls from the set comprising of elements.

 How set works in Rust?